mozilla-services/zktools/README.rst

 Zookeeper Tools
 ===============

-``zktools`` is a package of tools implementating higher level constructs using `Apache Zookeeper`_.
+``zktools`` is a package of tools implementing higher level constructs using `Apache Zookeeper`_.

 It currently provides: